-Remember, federal student loans are real loans, just like car loans or mortgages.
-You must repay a student loan even if your financial circumstances becomes difficult.
+Federal Direct Student Loans are similar to car loans/mortgages and have the same, if not worse, consequences for non-payment.
+You must repay a student loan even if your financial circumstances become difficult.
 Your student loans cannot be canceled because you didn’t get the education or job you expected, or because you didn’t complete your education.

-You have a choice of several repayment plans that are designed to meet your needs.
+- You have a choice of several repayment plans that are designed to meet your needs.
 The amount you pay and the length of time to repay your loans will vary depending on the repayment plan you choose.
-To explore the different repayment options offered, please visit http://studentaid.ed.gov/repay-loans/understand/plans.
+A chart outlining available repayment plans is available here.

-Having trouble figuring out which plan will work best for you?
-Visit the repayment calculator at http://www.paybacksmarter.com/.
+- Having trouble figuring out which plan will work best for you?
+Visit the repayment calculator.
 This site will help you calculate monthly payments for each loan as well as show you how long and the total cost you will pay over the life of the loan.
 You will need to contact your loan servicer to change your repayment plan.

 Deferment and Forbearance

-Situations in which you may apply for a deferent include military service, attending half time at a college or career school, unemployment or economic hardship.
+- Situations in which you may apply for a deferment include military service, attending half time at a college or career school, unemployment or economic hardship.

-If you are unable to make your scheduled loan payments, but do not qualify for a deferment, your loan servicer may be able to grantyou a forbearance.
-With forbearance you may be able to stop making payments or reduce your monthly payment for up to 12 months.
-Interest will continue to accrue on your subsidized and unsubsidized loans.
+- If you are unable to make your scheduled loan payments, but do not qualify for a deferment, your loan servicer may be able to grant you a forbearance.
+With a forbearance you may be able to stop making payments or reduce your monthly payment for up to 12 months.

-Contacting your loan servicer is the best way to prevent you from going into default or getting yourself out of default.
-Explain your situation and ask the lender what your options are.
+- Contacting your loan servicer is the best way to prevent you from going into default or getting yourself out of default.
+Explain your situation and ask the servicer what your options are.